scoobybejesus/cryptools/README.md

 This will build `./target/debug/cryptools` (or `./target/release/cryptools` for a non-debug build).

+### Note on Windows

+Windows won't build with the current TUI print menu.
+To build on Windows, try with `cargo build --no-default-features`.

 ## Usage

 Run `./target/debug/cryptools` with no arguments (or with `--help`, or `-h`) to see usage.
-Alternatively, run `cargo run`, in which case command-line options for `cryptools` may be entered following `--`, e.g., `cargo run -- -h`.
+Alternatively, run `cargo run`, in which case command-line parameters for `cryptools` may be entered following `--`, e.g., `cargo run -- -h` or `cargo run -- my_input_file.csv -ai`.

 Running with no options/arguments will lead the user through a wizard.
 To skip the wizard, there are three requirements: